 Garden Acres Car Accident and Personal Injury Lawyer

 San Joaquin County is the home of Garden Acres, a census-designated place popular with residents and travelers alike.
-This community has a population of about 10,700 and has continued to develop over the years.
+This suburb of Stockton has a population of about 10,700 and has continued to develop over the years.
 Although few accidents occur in Garden Acres, State Route 99 and Highway 4 run through the area.

-We handle a wide array of personal injury cases including, but not limited to, the following:
+At our law firm, we handle a wide array of injury cases.
+These may include but are not limited to the following:

 - Auto Accidents